SkyrimScripting/Papyrus_Template_HelloWorld/README.md

 ## `Deploy.bat`

-Double-click on the `Deploy.bat` file in File Explorer and mod files will be copies to the destination configured by `Setup.bat`.
+Double-click on the `Deploy.bat` file in File Explorer and mod files will be copied to the destination configured by `Setup.bat`

 # Personalize the `.esp` Plugin File